 NASA has approved only one watch for spacewalks or ‘Extra Vehicular Activity’, and it was Omega.
 The Omega ‘Moon Watch’ was the only timepiece that survived the rigorous testing of NASA.

 The watch accompanied the Apollo 13 astronauts during every six moon landings to keep track of their re-entry time.
 However, this Omega ‘Moon Watch’ features extra Velcro straps with tools and a loupe and sports a self-winding co-axial movement that is highly durable.

 Thus, these were the five interesting watch facts that you probably didn’t have known.
 However, if you are looking to sell your luxury watch, ‘sell watch London’ or sell watches for cash, get in touch with reliable watch buyers to make the process smooth.

 Choose a trustworthy watch buyer in London to ‘sell watch’ and begin the process by filling up their online form to get a price quote.
-Whether you choose to ‘sell watches for cash’ online or via appointment, professional watch dealers will make the process convenient, straightforward and hassle-free for you.
+Whether you choose to ‘sell watches’ online or via appointment, professional watch dealers will make the process convenient, straightforward and hassle-free for you.